Fanniepersson/Tiger2.0/README.md

 ----------------
 Working Details|
 ----------------
-On this page we disscused and planned, we devided the work between us and worked accourding to Kanban.
+On this page we disscused and planned, we divided the work between us and then proceeded to work according to the tenants of the Kanban paradigm.

-Heres a link to our trello where our plans for the project are. https://trello.com/b/jUvhPcy1/team-tiger
+Here is a link to our trello where our Kanban board for the project is located. https://trello.com/b/jUvhPcy1/team-tiger

-Heres a link to our UML diagram where our flow chart are, planned the structure of the code. https://lucid.app/lucidchart/7525d290-ba21-425c-96cf-75671118eed3/edit?invitationId=inv_608cfaa3-7df2-4351-a21f-33f3520340b9
+Here is a link to our UML diagram where our class diagram is located, we used it to plan the structure of the code. https://lucid.app/lucidchart/7525d290-ba21-425c-96cf-75671118eed3/edit?invitationId=inv_608cfaa3-7df2-4351-a21f-33f3520340b9